javascript-tutorial/en.javascript.info/1-js/05-data-types/08-weakmap-weakset/article.md

 # WeakMap and WeakSet

-`WeakSet` is a special kind of `Set` that does not prevent JavaScript from removing its items from memory. `WeakMap` is the same thing for `Map`.

 As we know from the chapter <info:garbage-collection>, JavaScript engine stores a value in memory while it is reachable (and can potentially be used).

 For instance: